How to Fix System Thread Exception Not Handled Error Windows 10/11

 Method 1: Run Complete Hardware Diagnostic Memory Check

 This particular error can occur if the cause is related to a defective Windows 11 or 10 system memory.
-There is the Hardware Diagnostic Tool available on these devices.
+There is a Hardware Diagnostic Tool available on these devices.
 It would be best if you used it to check the condition of your system memory first when you notice the “BSOD thread exception not handled” issue.

 How to do this?